Nicktender/HarvestCustomMapSDK/README.md

 These parameters currently have no purpose other than determining the name of the exported ZIP file.

 The only thing on the `MapRoot` object that actually matters is the **MapBox** reference.
 This is where the map loading room is located.
-It's basically the map's **"V-Stump"** from Harvest.
+It's basically the map's **"V-Stump"** in Harvest.

 ## Exporting Your Map